AndreWeiner/turbulence_modelling_lecture/exercises/of_basics.md

 ## Analysis and visualization

 Now we are ready to run the simulation by executing the *Allrun* script.
 In case the simulation does not run as expected, check the *log.pimpleFoam* output, correct the *controlDict*, *Allclean* the case, and run the simulation again.
 This process has to be repeated until the solver runs as expected and computes $8s$ of flow evolution.
+On a standard laptop or workstation, the simulation should take roughly 20min.

 ### First inspection in ParaView